cpacilio/marvel_continuity/README.md

 - New avengers 35: Wilson Fisk is considered out of the games
 - The Incredible Hulk #95: happens before Annihilation: Silver Surfer
 - World War Hulk #2: Tempest is introduced as Black Panther's wife
-- New Avengers #38: Spider-Man is back in the classical suit
+- New Avengers #38: Spider-Man is back in his original suit, therefore *one more day* happens between NA Annual #2 and NA #38

 ### ULTIMATE MARVEL UNIVERSE